stnbu/MathChurch/README.md

 # Math Church

+tl;dr -- Drive your presentation entirely with subtitles interleaved with commands.
+Video: Manim, Audio: GTTS.

 This is a just-for-fun mathutainment project using [Manim](https://www.manim.community/) (of [3b1b](https://www.3blue1brown.com/) fame) as a graphics engine.

-One goal is for all deliverables (lessens, math videos... sermons) to be Python scripts (text) only; no ugly unpolishable binary turds.
-If there is a typo or a grammatical error or a _logical_ error, submit a pull request or an issue! (that's the idea).
+One goal is for all deliverables (lessens, math videos... sermons) to be Python scripts (text) only.
+The output can be improved in post, but the idea is for all of the content of the video and audio to be represented entirely in Python.

+Because you can collaboratively and incrementally improve a text file.
+You can _not_ do this with a video file!

+If subtitles are suboptimal for whatever reason, a human can easily just record and include (tbd) the audio files and re-run the script to incorporate the audio.

 Join [the discord server](https://discord.gg/XTHcHc7N) and ask the friendly folks you meet there about how to contribute (plain old hanging out is encouraged also.)